Flint water crisis charges dismissed against ex-Gov. Snyder

 Judge Elizabeth Kelly in October dismissed felony charges against seven people, including two senior health officials from Snyder’s administration, Nick Lyon and Eden Wells, who had been charged with involuntary manslaughter in nine Legionnaires' deaths.

-The attorney general's office is trying to persuade the appeals court to intervene and reverse the decision.
+The attorney general's office is trying to persuade the appeals court to intervene and somehow reverse the decision, despite the findings of the Supreme Court.

 A former Flint public works official, Howard Croft, still has misdemeanors pending with a different judge.